Last Updated on : 2022-08-25 10:24:28download

 Non-ducted air conditioners and gas stoves are also required to meet performance requirements.

-BSMI and performance test certificate holders are local legal companies in Taiwan, and manufacturers in other regions can apply through Taiwan distributors.
+BSMI and performance test certificate holders are local legal companies in Taiwan, China, and manufacturers in other regions can apply through distributors in Taiwan, China.

 OFCA is a compulsory radio certification in Hong Kong.
 Radio frequency and telecommunication products sold in Hong Kong must meet its requirements and apply for certification.